draios/onprem-install-docs/3.6.0-rc/README.md

 1. Have your Sysdig Technical Account Manager download the installer binary that matches your OS from the the  page [TODO: Donald].

-2.  **For Upgrades Only:** Copy the current version of [values.yaml](values.yaml) to your working directory.\]
+2.  **For Upgrades Only:** Preparing values.yaml

+    -  Option1: Use the previous values.yaml used to install your current version (recommended)
+    -  Option2: If you dont have a copy of previous values.yaml, use Installer's import function:
+          ```bash
--   ./installer-image import -n sysdig --certs-directory certs -o values.yaml
+         ./installer-image import -n <namespace> --certs-directory certs -o values.yaml
+          ```
           > **Note**
           >
-    > If you will be editing for an OpenShift installation and want to review a sample, see openshift-with-hostpath values.yaml. .
+          > If you will be editing for an OpenShift installation and want to review a sample, see openshift-with-hostpath [values.yaml](examples/openshift-with-hostpath/values.yaml).
 3. Edit the following values:

     -   **size:** Specifies the size of the cluster.
 Size defines CPU, Memory, Disk, and Replicas.
 Valid options are: small, medium and large